klahrich/chiefhustler/content/diary/investment-diary-0002.md

 I bought shares of Semler last week.
 I do this frequently (blindly cloning someone I admire) to "start the clock" and force myself to quickly dig deeper into an idea.
 But unless I can find a way to gain further insight into the moat, I will most likely exit in the coming days.

+### Caveat

+During last quarter's conference call, Semler reported that they have signed their first customer for a new software product of theirs.
+Without further information, I think this will be a wait and see for me.

 ### Writeups

 [On VIC](https://valueinvestorsclub.com/idea/SEMLER_SCIENTIFIC_INC/5318827032)